alessiodesogus/alessiodesogus.github.io/youniverse.md

 &nbsp;

 ## 4.2  Followers?

-Did old channels that were not speaking about mental health start speaking about it?
+We just conclude that when channels upload their first mental health video can statistically see a upnormal gain in visualization but this is not so strong to be analyzed singularly.
+Maybe we can take a step back, and analyze the `number` of mental health videos uploaded over time: if there is a positive trand of this, it can mean that either people demand for more mental health video by their favorite youtube, and so this is taken into account by increasing this number and eventually turn into a "mental health" channel.

-By analizign the time series of the weekly change in views, we idenfied one particular channel really symbolic for the type of information we want to search for answering this question.
+In particular, by analizing the time series of the weekly change in views, we idenfied one significant channel really symbolic for the type of information we want to search for answering this question.
 This channel is "Sammy-Marie Grimm", that starts by posting videos about free-time and vlogs, and once in a while, it publishes a mental health related video, in which it gains a more significant amount of views with respect to its standards.

 {% include selected_channel_time_series.html %}

-As we can see over time, the number of updated mental health video increases over time, in particular in span of time period.
-By then considering the number of updated video in a time windows of 10 weeks, we obtain the following figure, for the same channel.
+As we can see over time, the number of updated mental health video increases over time, in particular considering looking at chuncks of the total time period.
+In fact, considering the number of updated video in a time `windows of 10 weeks`, we obtain the following figure, for the same channel.

 {% include selected_channel_time_series_windows.html %}

+We can calculate for each channel this quantity and, throught a Mann-Kendall Trend Test, addressing if the number of mental health videos, uploaded in this time window, has an increasing trend over time.
+By then, throught a Fisher test, consider collectively all the p-values, we discover the overall we have an `increasing trend`!
+This is very significant because it means the in general, the identified channels talking about mental health will upload more video, given a local time span.
+This time span, with respect to the research done before for yearly uploading, wants to measure more locally if more videos about mental health, by channel, are uploaded and this seems to be the case!